Accounting: B.S.

 • GR MGMT 6025 Strategic Perspectives of Global Management, 3cr = UG Business Elective.

-• GR MGMT 6075 International Financial Management, 3cr = UG FSMA 3010 Corporate Finance.
+• GR MGMT 6075 International Financial Management or MGMT 6016 Financial Management, 3cr = UG FSMA 3010 Corporate Finance.

 Students are required to complete all their bachelor’s degree requirements and be cleared for graduation from their bachelor’s degree to be able to continue with the remaining MBA courses.
-For the Dual Program Student must include the following three graduate courses required instead of electives for the BMA program:
+For the dual program, students must include the following three graduate courses required instead of electives for the MBA program:

 • FSMA 6080 International Accounting, 3cr.